Vincent440/bamazon/README.md

 Utilizing Node.js and MySQL database queries to manipulate the database in the command line according to the user input received through inquirer Prompts.

-The app will take in orders from customers and deplete stock from the store's inventory.
+Customer app will take in orders from customers and deplete stock from the store's inventory.

+Manager app will view entire inventory, view only low inventory, add stock quantity to an item, or create a new item.

 __NAVIGATION LINKS:__
 * [Wiki Home Page](https://github.com/Vincent440/bamazon/wiki) - Github Wiki page to hold the help pages and demo page of the application.